djramakrishna/cvtest.github.io/index.md

     We find the contours in the thresholded image and obtain the contour with maximum area as the hand.

-Prediction using model
+# Prediction using model
-We apply the model to the segmented images which predicts a probability vector for all the 18 different classes.
-We then use get the index of the maximum for the output and map them to the labels we need.
+Once we get the segmented hand image, we pass the image to our MobileNetV2 model to predict the class it belongs to.

 ## What are some of the problems we faced?